Houston CDL DWI Lawyers

 Representing CDL Drivers in Harris, Fort Bend, Brazoria & Montgomery Counties

 If you were charged with DWI while driving a commercial truck, you could be in danger of losing your Texas commercial driver’s license (CDL).
 The experienced Houston CDL DWI defense attorneys at Johnson, Johnson, & Baer, P.C. can help.
 If you drive a semi-truck, 18-wheeler, tractor trailer, or another commercial vehicle for a living, we are ready to fight to protect your driving privileges and secure your job.

-The Legal Limit for CDL Drivers in Texas
+Legal Alcohol Limit for CDL Drivers in Texas

 The legal limit for intoxication while driving a commercial vehicle is well below the .08 blood alcohol content (BAC) for drivers with a standard license.
 If your BAC is .04 or higher while you’re operating a commercial vehicle on a Texas road, you are over the legal limit and could face DWI charges in addition to having your CDL revoked.

 The 0.04 BAC limit for commercial drivers in Texas puts female CDL holders at a particular disadvantage due to physiological differences that prevent women from processing alcohol as quickly as men.
 A 140-pound woman who drinks a single light beer before getting behind the wheel may test at a .26 or higher BAC, making a second drink (or even half a drink) a risky prospect.

 While men and larger individuals may need to drink a bit more heavily to reach this limit, it is possible to have a BAC of .04 or higher and not feel intoxicated or even buzzed, especially if you’re a regular drinker.
 Because of this, many people face CDL suspension even when they viewed themselves as safe to drive.

 We Can Dispute Your CDL Suspension